nalenz/got.predictions/README.md

 ### Version 2 (15.03.2019)

 - Type: neural network
+- Architecture
+  - fully connected layers
-- Architecture: fully connected layers, 1199 input values --> 200 ReLU neurons --> 100 ReLU-activated neurons --> 1 sigmoid-activated output neuron
+  - 1199 input values --> 200 ReLU-activated neurons --> 100 ReLU-activated neurons --> 1 sigmoid-activated output neuron
+  - all layers with 0.7 dropout
 - Input data
   - dimensions 0 and 1: see version 1
   - numAges (97) dimensions: one-hot vector for the current age of the character